Bottle101/Air-FAR/README.md

 Air-FAR is a robust framework for 3D path planning that leverages a visibility graph updated dynamically for real-time replanning (<30ms for 300m trajectory).
 This planner represents the environment using 3D polyhedrons and employs a novel heuristic, multi-layer visibility graph construction algorithm to sidestep dimensional catastrophes.
 Its path planning guarantees asymptotic optimality through a combination of divide-and-conquer based path pruning and heuristic random sampling techniques.
+The planner is capable of handling both known and unknown environments.
+In a known environment, paths are planned based on a prior map.
+In an unknown environment, multiple paths are attempted to guide the vehicle to goal based on the environment observed during the navigation.
 Full technical details will be disclosed in an upcoming paper.

 <p align="center">